Cesarsk/lucacesarano-com/README.md

       code in this pipeline are built and then deployed on beta.lucacesarano.com
 - master:

-      code in this pipeline are build and then deployed on lucacesarano.com
+      a marge request triggers this pipeline that buidl and deploy on lucacesarano.com

-## React

-The website is entirely developed in React.

 ## Firebase

-Firebase was used for hosting purpose, behind a Cloudflare provider for the domain.
-It's free (Spark Plan) so it's very useful to develop your website at almost no cost (you just need to buy the domain but that cost really a few).
+Firebase was used for hosting the content, behind a Cloudflare provider for the domain.
+It's free (Spark Plan) so it's very useful to develop your website virtually for free.

-### Other Projects

-You may look into other projects of mine via my website, just browser it and check it out.

 ## Run developing environment

+    clone repository
     install dependencies in package.json
     npm start

+## About me

+Check also out my other projects available on https://lucacesarano.com or get in contact and let's speak about technology.

-### Tags
+## Tags

-*REACT, CI/CD, DEVOPS, PIPELINES, RUNNER, FREE, WEBSITE, CHEAP, DOMAIN, FIREBASE, CLOUDFLARE*
+*REACT, CI/CD, DEVOPS, PIPELINES, RUNNER, FREE, WEBSITE, CHEAP, DOMAIN, FIREBASE, CLOUDFLARE, JAVASCRIPT*